-Until its demolition in 2007, the warehouse at 111 First Street, owned by P. Lorillard and Company for some 85 years, represented the heyday of Jersey City's industrial era.
-At the end of the nineteenth century, P. Lorillard and Company stood as one of the leading recognized brand-name manufacturers in America, one of the oldest manufacturers of tobacco products, and was the nation's largest manufacturer of tobacco.
-It became synonymous with the production of all manner of tobacco including snuff, plug, chewing, and smoking tobacco, numbering over 160 brands.
+P. Lorillard and Company owned the warehouse at 111 First Street for some 85 years during the heyday of Jersey City's industrial era.
+At the end of the nineteenth century, it was one of the leading recognized brand-name manufacturers in America, one of the oldest tobacco-product manufacturers, and the nation's largest tobacco manufacturer.
+It became synonymous with the production of all manner of tobacco including snuff, plug, chewing and smoking tobacco, numbering over 160 brands.
 In 1883, the company reported sales of over $10 million a year in domestic and foreign trade from the production of over 25 million pounds of tobacco products.

-Lorillard developed mastery in the category of advertising: they paid farmers to allow painted signs on the sides of barns, included trade cards in their packaging, and offered premiums for other products.
-Lorillard may also be responsible for use of the "cigar store Indian" in association with the sale of tobacco as early as 1789 (James 16).
+Lorillard developed mastery in the category of advertising.
+It paid farmers to allow painted signs on the sides of barns, included trade cards in their packaging, and offered premiums for other products.
+Lorillard may also be responsible for using the "cigar store Indian" to promote the sale of tobacco as early as 1789 (James 16).
 Kent cigarettes were named for Herbert A. Kent, a board chairman and former president, who promoted the "Old Gold" brand of cigarettes.
 The "Old Gold" name in colored brick once appeared on the circular chimney within the courtyard of the former Lorillard facility.

-In the early 1870s, the Lorillard Company moved to 111 First Street and manufactured tobacco products as well as snuff.
+In the early 1870s, the Lorillard Company moved to 111 First Street and manufactured tobacco products and snuff.
 It took over a Greek Revival brick building that was constructed in 1866 for one of the nation's first conglomerates, the American Screw Company, which fronted on Washington Street.
 It soon became part of the growing industrial complex in Jersey City.
-In 1868 Charles Siedler, who would serve as Jersey City's mayor (1876-1878), became a partner with the company.
+In 1868 Charles Siedler, late a Jersey City mayor (1876-1878), was a partner with the company.

-Rick James, in his nominating report for the "warehouse district" of Jersey City for historic preservation, remarks that Siedler most likely led his partners to develop their company in Jersey City.
-Here the company could avail itself of several advantages offered by the city: the Pennsylvania Railroad and Harsimus Yards for product distribution; a newly arrived immigrant labor supply; nearby port location for the importing of spices for the flavoring of its various tobacco brands; and a municipal water supply system for safety measures.
+Rick James, in his historic preservation nominating report for Jersey City's "warehouse district," remarks that Siedler most likely led his partners to locate Lorillard in Jersey City.
+Here, the company could avail itself of several advantages: the Pennsylvania Railroad and Harsimus Yards for product distribution; a newly-arrived immigrant labor supply; nearby port location for the importing of spices to flavor various tobacco brands; and a municipal water supply system for safety measures.
 Fire prevention was of the utmost importance to Lorillard in safeguarding the firm's highly combustible products.
-Lorillard was noted for the installation of the latest automatic sprinkler system of the time in its manufacturing plant as well as for maintaining a detail of firefighters (15-17).
+Its manufacturing plants installed the latest automatic sprinkler system of the time and maintained a detail of firefighters (15-17).

-Among the workers who numbered four thousand in 1884 were school-aged boys and girls.
-Since Jersey City lacked a free night school program, Lorillard accommodated New Jersey's compulsory school law for those younger than sixteen by forming its own evening school for its workers in 1884.
-The school was in the library of Booraem Hall on Newark Avenue, not far from the factory.
-It also offered a free library for the adult employees managed by Dr. Leonard S. Gordon, Lorillard's chief chemist and physician; he helped establish the Jersey City Free Public Library (James 17).
+Among the company's 4,000 workers in 1884 were school-aged boys and girls.
+Since Jersey City lacked a free night school, in 1884, Lorillard began an evening school for its workers to comply with New Jersey's compulsory school law for those younger than sixteen.
+Located in the library of Booraem Hall on Newark Avenue, the school was not far from the factory.
+It offered adult employees a free library managed by Dr. Leonard S. Gordon, Lorillard's chief chemist and physician, who helped establish the Jersey City Free Public Library (James 17).
 Lorillard also offered sewing classes and a dispensary for its employees.

-The Lorillard Company was also noteworthy for its hiring practices and fair treatment of African American workers.
-The story of Peter Ray (1800-1882), a life-long Lorillard employee, demonstrates that the company valued and rewarded the contributions of its African American employees.
-Ray first started working for the company in New York City as an eleven year old errand boy, rose to the position of foreman, and was later promoted to general superintendent at the large Jersey City facility (Peterson 327).
+The Lorillard Company prided itself on its hiring practices and fair treatment of its African-American workers.
+In its history is a story about Peter Ray (1800-1882), a life-long employee.
+He started working as an eleven-year-old errand boy in New York City, rose to the position of foreman, and was promoted to general superintendent at the large Jersey City facility (Peterson 327).

-In 1887 Lorillard constructed an annex between First and Second streets.
-Besides the manufacturing plant in Jersey City, it maintained corporate offices at 114 Water Street in New York City.
+In 1887, Lorillard constructed an annex between First and Second streets and maintained its corporate offices at 114 Water Street in New York City.

 By 1910, Lorillard became part of the American Tobacco Company controlled by James Buchanan Duke (1856-1925) of Greensboro NC.
 In 1884, Duke had acquired the license for an automated cigarette-rolling machine from its developer James A. Bonsack of the Bonsack Machine Company.
 Duke also consolidated the tobacco industry into a consortium under the American Tobacco Co. name, soon called the "tobacco trust."
 Lorillard, however, retained its name.
-It constructed a new factory on the Thompson estate in the Marion section of Jersey City on 170 city lots for the employment of 4000 to 5000 workers.
-The six-story building was a fireproof structure of steel and brick and was located in the proximity of the Pennsylvania, the Lackawanna, the Susquehanna and the Erie railroads for shipment of its products nationwide.
+It built a new factory on the Thompson estate in the Jersey City's Marion section on 170 city lots for the employment of 4,000-to-5,000 workers.
+The six-story, fireproof steel and brick structure was located in the proximity of the Pennsylvania, Lackawanna, Susquehanna, and Erie railroads for nationwide shipment of its products.

 Lorillard moved its manufacturing operation from Jersey City to Greensboro, NC, in 1956.
-Its Jersey City facilities were then occupied by a variety of commercial ventures including storage, retail stores and factories.
-Lorillard became a 250-year old tobacco company in 2010.
+Its Jersey City facilities were occupied by a variety of commercial enterprises like storage, retail stores, and factories.

 Goodwin, David.
 Left Bank of the Hudson: Jersey City and the Artists of 111 First Street.
 New York: Fordham University Press, 2017.